Ravbug/UnityHubNative/wxWidgets/docs/contributing/how-to-add-new-sample.md

       compiler (run `bakefile --help` to get the list of possible values).
       Again, see `how-to-add-files-to-build-system.md` for more information.

-4. Modify configure.in Unix compilation:
+4. Modify configure.ac Unix compilation:
-   - if the sample should only be built if `wxUSE_FOO` is enabled, locate the test for `wxUSE_FOO = yes` in configure.in and add a line `SAMPLES_SUBDIRS="$SAMPLES_SUBDIRS foo"` under it
+   - if the sample should only be built if `wxUSE_FOO` is enabled, locate the test for `wxUSE_FOO = yes` in configure.ac and add a line `SAMPLES_SUBDIRS="$SAMPLES_SUBDIRS foo"` under it
-   - if it should be always built, locate the line `if test $wxUSE_GUI = yes` near the end of configure.in and modify the assignment to `SAMPLES_SUBDIRS` to include "foo" (put in alphabetical order)
+   - if it should be always built, locate the line `if test $wxUSE_GUI = yes` near the end of configure.ac and modify the assignment to `SAMPLES_SUBDIRS` to include "foo" (put in alphabetical order)

-   After this, regenerate configure from configure.in by running "autoconf" on a Unix system in the corresponding directory.
+   After this, regenerate configure from configure.ac by running "autoconf" on a Unix system in the corresponding directory.

 5. Modify `build/cmake/samples/CMakeLists.txt` to include the sample in